 Diagnosing Sleep Apnea

 No one should assume they suffer from sleep apnea.
 Diagnosing the condition is an integral part to getting the correct treatment.
-Diagnosing sleep apnea will require your participation in sleep testing.
+Spotting sleep apnea will require your participation in sleep testing.
 Dr. Harper will work with your general practitioner to set this up.
-This will help get the accurate diagnosis needed to begin treatment.
+This will help you get the accurate diagnosis that you need in order to begin treatment.

 If you think you may be suffering from sleep apnea, contact Coastal Virginia Sleep Solutions to get setup with a sleep study.
-Dr. Harper will help with every step of the diagnosing process and get you fitted for the right oral device.
+Dr. Harper will help with every step of the diagnosis process and get you the right oral device for your needs.